gshigeto/ionic-environment-variables/README.md

   mode: 'Production'
 }
 ```
 For any other configuration, just add another file `src/environments/environment.*.ts` which will then be used with build flags.
+It is that easy!

 You can then import your environment variables anywhere!
 ```typescript